kailash-manasarovar/statement/docs/index.md

 Could such staggering criminality have been normalized by the Spanish police and governments in Spain, and abroad, because so many people know about it, and you have to be a porn-addict to know about it, and so many men are completely lost in porn, from all walks of life, and every echelon of society?

 Is Dénia the only city in Spain where this is happening?
-Or is it everywhere?
+Or is it everywhere; in Spain and throughout the West?

 ## Why was I in Dénia?